 - Avoiding lying on their stomach.

 Children with retained TLRs tend to be perceived as clumsy and often have a difficult time sitting upright and still in their chairs.
 This can decrease their ability to pay attention in the classroom setting.
+When posture exercises in kids don’t work, sometimes it’s easy for teachers or parents to wonder what is going on, when a look at retained reflexes may be in order.
+In some cases, integrating the TLR reflex can support posture.

 How to integrate TONIC LABYRINTHINE REFLEX